awwright/http-progress/README.md

 "key": "value",
 ~~~

-The server responds with the 202 Accepted status code, indicating the upload looks good so far, but still isn't complete, and final determination has yet to be made.
+The server responds with the `2__ (Incomplete Content)` status code, indicating the upload looks good so far, but no action can be taken until the resource is fully written to.

 ### Request/response 3: Finish upload